 In the case of tealights it is important to light the wick on the tip of the wick in order for the wick to melt some wax to aid the wick in drawing up the wax.
 Straighten the wick if it has been pushed down by the packaging prior to lighting.

 We would like to wish you many happy hours of enjoyment with your candles.
-Please do not hesitate to contact The Factory Store if you require more information or advise on the use of candles.
+Please do not hesitate to contact Candle Makers if you require more information or advise on the use of candles.